jarpraca/open-cx-bitx/README.md

 Creating a product that improves the user experience in the check-in process.

 ## Elevator Pitch
-Tired of wainting in infinite queues just to make a simple check-in?<br />
+Tired of waiting in infinite lines just to make a simple check-in?<br />
 Tired of having that check-in made by ordinary people?<br />
 Here in Bitx, We have the perfect solution for you: BotX!
 All you have to do is have your bluetooth on and as soon as you reach the place of the event, the check-in will be made automatically for you.
-You will then receive a QR-code with wich you can collect your welcome kit. <br />
+You will then receive a QR-code with which you can collect your welcome kit. <br />
 But that isn't enough, is it? <br />
 Well, if you are one of the lucky ones, you will be rewarded with a special surprise: BotX, our genial robot will be the one delivering the welcome kit to you.<br />
 Are you ready for the best check-in of your life?!<br />